UniMath/agda-unimath/src/synthetic-homotopy-theory/multivariable-loop-spaces.lagda.md

   (let A = type-Pointed-Type A∗) where

-  right-mul-inv-multivar-Ω :
+  right-mul-inv-multivariable-Ω :
-    type-multivar-Ω I A∗ → type-multivar-Ω I A∗ → type-multivar-Ω I A∗ right-mul-inv-multivar-Ω a x =
+    (a b : type-multivariable-Ω I A∗) → type-multivariable-Ω I A∗ right-mul-inv-multivariable-Ω a x =
-    mul-multivar-Ω I∗ A∗ x (inv-multivar-Ω I∗ A∗ a)
+    mul-multivariable-Ω I∗ A∗ x (inv-multivariable-Ω I∗ A∗ a)

-  is-section-right-mul-inv-multivar-Ω :
+  is-section-right-mul-inv-multivariable-Ω :
-    (a : type-multivar-Ω I A∗) →
+    (a : type-multivariable-Ω I A∗) →
     is-section
-      ( λ x → mul-multivar-Ω I∗ A∗ x a)
+      ( λ x → mul-multivariable-Ω I∗ A∗ x a)
-      ( right-mul-inv-multivar-Ω a)
+      ( right-mul-inv-multivariable-Ω a)
-  is-section-right-mul-inv-multivar-Ω a x =
+  is-section-right-mul-inv-multivariable-Ω a x =
     equational-reasoning
+      mul-multivariable-Ω I∗ A∗
-      mul-multivar-Ω I∗ A∗ (mul-multivar-Ω I∗ A∗ x (inv-multivar-Ω I∗ A∗ a)) a ＝ mul-multivar-Ω I∗ A∗ x (mul-multivar-Ω I∗ A∗ (inv-multivar-Ω I∗ A∗ a) a) by associative-mul-multivar-Ω I∗ A∗ x (inv-multivar-Ω I∗ A∗ a) a ＝ mul-multivar-Ω I∗ A∗ x (refl-multivar-Ω I A∗) by ap (mul-multivar-Ω I∗ A∗ x) (left-inverse-law-mul-multivar-Ω I∗ A∗ a) ＝ x
+        ( mul-multivariable-Ω I∗ A∗ x (inv-multivariable-Ω I∗ A∗ a)) ( a)
+      ＝ mul-multivariable-Ω I∗ A∗ x
+          ( mul-multivariable-Ω I∗ A∗ (inv-multivariable-Ω I∗ A∗ a) a) by
+        associative-mul-multivariable-Ω I∗ A∗ x (inv-multivariable-Ω I∗ A∗ a) a ＝ mul-multivariable-Ω I∗ A∗ x (refl-multivariable-Ω I A∗) by
+        ap
+          ( mul-multivariable-Ω I∗ A∗ x)
+          ( left-inverse-law-mul-multivariable-Ω I∗ A∗ a)
+      ＝ x
-        by right-unit-law-mul-multivar-Ω I∗ A∗ x
+        by right-unit-law-mul-multivariable-Ω I∗ A∗ x

-  is-retraction-right-mul-inv-multivar-Ω :
+  is-retraction-right-mul-inv-multivariable-Ω :
-    (a : type-multivar-Ω I A∗) →
+    (a : type-multivariable-Ω I A∗) →
     is-retraction
-      ( λ x → mul-multivar-Ω I∗ A∗ x a)
+      ( λ x → mul-multivariable-Ω I∗ A∗ x a)
-      ( right-mul-inv-multivar-Ω a)
+      ( right-mul-inv-multivariable-Ω a)
-  is-retraction-right-mul-inv-multivar-Ω a x =
+  is-retraction-right-mul-inv-multivariable-Ω a x =
     equational-reasoning
+      mul-multivariable-Ω I∗ A∗
-      mul-multivar-Ω I∗ A∗ (mul-multivar-Ω I∗ A∗ x a) (inv-multivar-Ω I∗ A∗ a) ＝ mul-multivar-Ω I∗ A∗ x (mul-multivar-Ω I∗ A∗ a (inv-multivar-Ω I∗ A∗ a)) by associative-mul-multivar-Ω I∗ A∗ x a (inv-multivar-Ω I∗ A∗ a) ＝ mul-multivar-Ω I∗ A∗ x (refl-multivar-Ω I A∗) by
+        ( mul-multivariable-Ω I∗ A∗ x a)
+        ( inv-multivariable-Ω I∗ A∗ a)
+      ＝ mul-multivariable-Ω I∗ A∗ x
+          ( mul-multivariable-Ω I∗ A∗ a (inv-multivariable-Ω I∗ A∗ a)) by
+        associative-mul-multivariable-Ω I∗ A∗ x a (inv-multivariable-Ω I∗ A∗ a) ＝ mul-multivariable-Ω I∗ A∗ x (refl-multivariable-Ω I A∗) by
+        ap
-        ap (mul-multivar-Ω I∗ A∗ x) (right-inverse-law-mul-multivar-Ω I∗ A∗ a) ＝ x
+          ( mul-multivariable-Ω I∗ A∗ x)
+          ( right-inverse-law-mul-multivariable-Ω I∗ A∗ a)
+      ＝ x
-        by right-unit-law-mul-multivar-Ω I∗ A∗ x
+        by right-unit-law-mul-multivariable-Ω I∗ A∗ x

-  section-right-mul-multivar-Ω :
+  section-right-mul-multivariable-Ω :
-    (a : type-multivar-Ω I A∗) →
+    (a : type-multivariable-Ω I A∗) →
-    section (λ x → mul-multivar-Ω I∗ A∗ x a) section-right-mul-multivar-Ω a =
+    section (λ x → mul-multivariable-Ω I∗ A∗ x a) section-right-mul-multivariable-Ω a =
-    ( right-mul-inv-multivar-Ω a ,
+    ( right-mul-inv-multivariable-Ω a ,
-      is-section-right-mul-inv-multivar-Ω a)
+      is-section-right-mul-inv-multivariable-Ω a)

-  retraction-right-mul-multivar-Ω :
+  retraction-right-mul-multivariable-Ω :
-    (a : type-multivar-Ω I A∗) →
+    (a : type-multivariable-Ω I A∗) →
-    retraction (λ x → mul-multivar-Ω I∗ A∗ x a) retraction-right-mul-multivar-Ω a =
+    retraction (λ x → mul-multivariable-Ω I∗ A∗ x a) retraction-right-mul-multivariable-Ω a =
-    ( right-mul-inv-multivar-Ω a ,
+    ( right-mul-inv-multivariable-Ω a ,
-      is-retraction-right-mul-inv-multivar-Ω a)
+      is-retraction-right-mul-inv-multivariable-Ω a)

-  is-equiv-right-mul-multivar-Ω :
+  is-equiv-right-mul-multivariable-Ω :
-    (a : type-multivar-Ω I A∗) →
+    (a : type-multivariable-Ω I A∗) →
-    is-equiv (λ x → mul-multivar-Ω I∗ A∗ x a) is-equiv-right-mul-multivar-Ω a =
+    is-equiv (λ x → mul-multivariable-Ω I∗ A∗ x a) is-equiv-right-mul-multivariable-Ω a =
     is-equiv-is-invertible
-      ( right-mul-inv-multivar-Ω a)
+      ( right-mul-inv-multivariable-Ω a)
-      ( is-section-right-mul-inv-multivar-Ω a)
+      ( is-section-right-mul-inv-multivariable-Ω a)
-      ( is-retraction-right-mul-inv-multivar-Ω a)
+      ( is-retraction-right-mul-inv-multivariable-Ω a)

-  equiv-right-mul-multivar-Ω :
+  equiv-right-mul-multivariable-Ω :
-    (a : type-multivar-Ω I A∗) → type-multivar-Ω I A∗ ≃ type-multivar-Ω I A∗ equiv-right-mul-multivar-Ω a =
+    (a : type-multivariable-Ω I A∗) →
+    type-multivariable-Ω I A∗ ≃ type-multivariable-Ω I A∗ equiv-right-mul-multivariable-Ω a =
-    ((λ x → mul-multivar-Ω I∗ A∗ x a) , is-equiv-right-mul-multivar-Ω a)
+    ( ( λ x → mul-multivariable-Ω I∗ A∗ x a) ,
+      ( is-equiv-right-mul-multivariable-Ω a))
 ```

 ### If `I` is pointed then `I`-ary loops are pointed equivalent to pointed maps `I →∗ ΩA`